 George Bush served as President of the United States from 1989 to 1993.
 Under his tenure, the American with Disabilities Act, the Clean Air Act and the North American Free Trade Agreement (NAFTA) were signed into law; the Soviet Union was replaced by a democratic Russia; the Berlin Wall fell; and Kuwait was liberated from Iraq by an international coalition.

-Since leaving office, Bush has traveled extensively, both internationally and within the United States, and has helped to raise millions of dollars for a variety of charitable organizations.
+After leaving office, Bush traveled extensively, both internationally and within the United States, and helped to raise millions of dollars for a variety of charitable organizations.
+He died in 2018 at the age of 94.

 Shimon Peres, 1998

-Shimon Peres has been a member of the Knesset, the Israeli parliament, since 1959.
-He served as Israeli Prime Minister from 1984-86.
+Shimon Peres was a member of the Knesset, the Israeli parliament and served as Israeli Prime Minister from 1984-86.
 On Nov.
 5, 1995, following the assassination of Prime Minister Yitzhak Rabin, Peres was again sworn in as Prime Minister and Defense Minister.

 Walter Cronkite, 1997